build-on-aws/content/tutorials/egress-controls-for-cloud-workloads/egress-controls-with-route53-dns-resolver-firewall/index.md

 In the next section we will work with managed Domain Lists.

-## DNS Firewall managed Domain lists
+## DNS Firewall Managed Domain Lists

 Amazon Route 53 Resolver DNS Firewall comes with Managed Domain Lists that can be used to block the resolution of domain names associated with malicious activity or other potential threats.